CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/guide.md

 #### Part 2 - Category Editor

-When using your category editor you will now have a new tab avaliable called **CoalaWeb**.
+When using your category editor you will now have a new tab available called **CoalaWeb**.
 This new tab contains **Metadata** input fields that will override all other settings you have chosen and are specific to the category currently being edited.

 You will have the opportunity to add a specific **Type**, **Title**, **Description** and or **Image** for the category being edited.
 Depending on what you have chosen in the **Component** options these setting will potential affect the display of both **Open Graph** and **Twitter** meta tags.